 In the sales process, when your buyer enters the consideration stage of their journey they will look to have bigger questions answered.
 They now trust you as a resource and are looking to partner with you or utilize the products and services you provide.
 Using our pool example, while some pool maintenance is easily accomplished by the owner, more challenging aspects should include a professional.
 Explaining why a pro will benefit the pool owner helps them make a decision for themselves.

 Your best practices posts may include terminology definitions, specific laws to be mindful of, or post highlighting your processes.
-Blog titles such as “A Behind the Scenes Look at our Schedule” or “Our Favorite Tools and Why They are Important” will allow you feature why your product or service is valuable.
+Blog titles such as “A Behind the Scenes Look at our Schedule” or “Our Favorite Tools and Why They are Important” will allow you to feature why your product or service is valuable.
 Additionally, your reader will be able to picture themselves in your shoes.

 In the decision stage, your client has had their pain point addressed and determined you are a valuable asset.
 For a business, this is the stage where you are moving forward with purchased services or products and continuing to offer helpful content.
 This might include an informational webinar demonstrating how to use the purchased items.